The terrifying hour as employees and shoppers hid when a gunman went on a shooting spree at a Colorado grocery store - Local News 8

 The terrifying hour as employees and shoppers hid when a gunman went on a shooting spree at a Colorado grocery store

-A gunman stood over an elderly man he had shot in the parking lot of King Soopers and pumped more bullets into the victim as the staff of the grocery store watched in horror.
+A gunman, wearing an armored or tactical vest, had just shot an elderly man outside the King Soopers on Monday afternoon in Boulder, Colorado.
+Inside the supermarket, staff watched in disbelief as the gunman stood over the man and fired again and again.

-The employees and some shoppers fled up the stairs of the Boulder, Colorado, store to hide in the backroom as the suspect roamed the store, according to an affidavit for an arrest warrant.
-Police would receive multiple calls that day reporting that a man had opened fire.
+After the gunman entered the store, there were more gunshots.
+Employees and some shoppers fled and hid — some to the back, some up the stairs to a room, some inside a pharmacy — as the suspect roamed aisles, according to witnesses and an affidavit for an arrest warrant.

+When shopper Ryan Borowski realized they were gunshots, it took a terrified woman running toward him for him to realize he should scatter, too.

+“I turned and kept up with her, and we all ran down the aisle toward the back of the store together,” where they huddled with employees.
+“I saw a lot of very wide eyes.
+I’m sure my eyes were just as terrified as everybody else’s.”

-And what was regular day of errands and chores in a Colorado town was shattered forever.
-While some shoppers and employees managed to hide in terror, ten people were shot dead by a lone assailant.
+And what had been a regular day of errands and chores in this university town beside the Rocky Mountains northwest of Denver was shattered forever.
+While some shoppers and employees managed to hide, 10 people were shot dead by a lone assailant.

-A suspect, 21-year-old Ahmad Al Aliwi Alissa was taken into custody the day of the shooting and is facing 10 counts of murder in the first degree.
-His first court appearance is scheduled for Thursday morning.
+A suspect, Ahmad Al Aliwi Alissa, 21, was taken into custody after a gunfire exchange with responding police, authorities said.
+He is facing 10 counts of murder in the first degree, and his first court appearance is scheduled for Thursday morning.

 Inside the King Soopers, pharmacy technician Maggie Montoya heard the first shot and saw everyone around her scatter, she told CNN’s Anderson Cooper.
 She hid under a desk while a pharmacist held a chair against the door.
 She heard a series of gunshots and screams — but then silence, broken only by the store music and ringing phones.

-It sounded like the gunman was right outside her door when she heard him tell authorities “”I surrender.
+Eventually, she said, she heard the gunman give up, seemingly right outside her door, with him telling officers: “I surrender.
 I’m naked.”

-The suspect had removed all of his clothing down to his shorts and was bleeding from a “through and through” gunshot wound in his leg when he turned himself into the police. the affidavit said.
+The suspect had removed all of his clothing down to his shorts and was bleeding from a “through and through” gunshot wound in his leg when he turned himself in, the affidavit reads.

-Though the suspect is in custody, Colorado residents and officials are left to grapple with the violence that has impacted the community they felt so safe in.
+Though the suspect is in custody, Colorado residents and officials are left to grapple with the violence that has impacted the community in which they felt so safe.

-“This is just where everybody goes to pick up groceries,” Gov. Jared Polis said.
-“Never ever does it cross your mind that that trip to the grocery store could be your last moments on earth.”
+Boulder Mayor Sam Weaver told CNN’s Pamela Brown on Wednesday he spoke with President Joe Biden about mental health, banning assault weapons and how to prevent this from happening in another community.
+Most importantly, Weaver said, the city and its residents will be healing for some time and that is OK.

+“If you’re sad and fearful to go out today, acknowledge that and take steps to take care of yourself,” he said.
+“There will be a day when you will be able to go into a grocery store without thinking about this.”

 Questions that remain

-The shooting in Boulder, which comes less than a week after eight people were killed in shootings at three Atlanta-area spas, has stoked fear and confusion.
+The massacre in Boulder, which comes less than a week after eight people were killed in a shooting spree at three Atlanta-area spas, has stoked fear and confusion.

 “I promise that all of us here will work tirelessly … to make sure that the killer is held absolutely and fully accountable for what he did,” Boulder County District Attorney Michael Dougherty said Tuesday at a news conference.

-The motive in the Boulder killings — one of several mass shootings in the US over the past week — isn’t immediately known.
+The motive in the killings — one of several mass shootings in the US over a one-week period — isn’t immediately known.

+Investigators are also trying to determine the suspect’s connection to this particular King Soopers location, according to a law enforcement official briefed on the investigation.

+The choice of location was puzzling because it is about 30 minutes from his home — and other grocery stores are closer to where he lives.

+The law enforcement official said investigators are also examining possible mental health questions.
+Investigators believe the attack was planned, given the timing of Alissa’s March 16 purchase of a Ruger AR-556 pistol.
+They also note there were no wounded survivors, which is uncommon in mass shootings, the official told CNN.

-There was no indication of alcohol or drug use, the affidavit said.
+There was no indication that Alissa, a resident of Arvada, outside Denver, was impaired by alcohol or drugs, the affidavit reads.

-An AR-15-style pistol, modified with an arm brace, was used in the shooting, a senior law enforcement source told CNN on condition of anonymity.
-A search of the suspect’s home turned up other weapons, the source said.
+It was a Ruger AR-556 pistol, modified with an arm brace, that was used in the shooting, a senior law enforcement source told CNN on condition of anonymity.
+The gunman was also carrying a 9 mm handgun, according to the source.

-“A photograph of the items that the male removed on scene included a green tactical vest, a rifle (possible AR-15), a semiautomatic handgun, a pair of jeans and a dark colored long-sleeved shirt.
-There was much blood around the items,” the affidavit said.
+Among the items that Alissa abandoned at the store when he surrendered were two guns and a green tactical vest, the affidavit reads.

-The suspect did not answer officers’ questions about other suspects, but he did ask to speak to his mother, the affidavit said.
+The suspect did not answer officers’ questions, but he did ask to speak to his mother, according to the affidavit.

-Witnesses told dispatchers they saw the assailant shoot at police, the affidavit said.
-Officers had exchanged gunfire with Alissa at the store, Police Chief Maris Herold said.
+Witnesses told dispatchers they saw the assailant shoot at responding police officers, the affidavit reads.
+Officers exchanged gunfire with Alissa at the store, Police Chief Maris Herold said.

-Officers wrote that Talley, the first officer at the scene, was down and had to be dragged out by SWAT officers, the affidavit said.
-They reported Talley had a gunshot wound to the head.
+Eventually, officers saw that Talley — the first Boulder police officer to arrive — was down, shot in the head.
+SWAT officers removed his body, the affidavit reads.

 Talley, a father of seven children ages 5 to 18, once had a different profession and “didn’t have to go into policing, but he felt a higher calling,” Herold said Tuesday.